openbaton/docs/docs/nfvo-how-to-use-gui.md

 #### Virtual Network Function Descriptor Information
 In the list of Virtual Network Function Descriptor in NSD template if you click on the id of Virtual Network Function Descriptor will be shown this page

-![VNF Descriptor Information][VNFDescriptorInformation.png]
+![VNF Descriptor Information][VNFDescriptorInformation]

 In the bottom side of the page you can see the Virtual Deployment Unit (VDU) tab and if you click the **id** of the VDU you can see the details of VDU

-![VDU Information][VDUInformation.png]
+![VDU Information][VDUInformation]

 ## Network Service Records

 In the menu of the left side if you click on the **Orchestrator NS** and than **NS Records** you will see the list of *Network Service Records*
 Like in this screenshot

-![Network Service Records List ][NetworkServiceRecordsList.png]
+![Network Service Records List ][NetworkServiceRecordsList]

 On this page you can see the details of a Network Service Record by clicking on the id

-![Network Service Records Info ][NSRinfo.png]
+![Network Service Records Info][NSRinfo]

 On this page you can look at the JSON file of the NSR by clicking on the link **Show JSON** and also the **Graphical view** of Network Service Record by clicking the link **Show Graph** In the table of VNF Records you can delete one VNFR by clicking **Delete** in the menu **Action** To look at the details of VNFR just click on the **id** of a VNFR.

-![VNF Record Information][VNFRecordInformation.png]
+![VNF Record Information][VNFRecordInformation]

-[overview.png]:images/overview.png
+[overview]:images/overview.png
-[vimpage.png]:images/vimpage.png
+[vimpage]:images/vimpage.png
-[registeraNewVim.png]:images/registeraNewVim.png
+[registeraNewVim]:images/registeraNewVim.png
-[NSDlist.png]:images/NSDlist.png
+[NSDlist]:images/NSDlist.png
-[NSDcreateFile.png]:images/NSDcreateFile.png
+[NSDcreateFile]:images/NSDcreateFile.png
-[NSDcreateForm.png]:images/NSDcreateForm.png
+[NSDcreateForm]:images/NSDcreateForm.png
-[VNFDlistintoNSD.png]:images/VNFDlistintoNSD.png
+[VNFDlistintoNSD]:images/VNFDlistintoNSD.png
-[VNFDlistintoNSD1.png]:images/VNFDlistintoNSD1.png
+[VNFDlistintoNSD1]:images/VNFDlistintoNSD1.png
-[VNFDescriptorInformation.png]:images/VNFDescriptorInformation.png
+[VNFDescriptorInformation]:images/VNFDescriptorInformation.png
-[JSONofNSR.png]:images/JSONofNSR.png
+[JSONofNSR]:images/JSONofNSR.png
-[NSDgraph.png]:images/NSDgraph.png
+[NSDgraph]:images/NSDgraph.png
-[VNFDescriptorInformation.png]:images/VNFDescriptorInformation.png
+[VNFDescriptorInformation]:images/VNFDescriptorInformation.png
-[VDUInformation.png]:images/VDUInformation.png
+[VDUInformation]:images/VDUInformation.png
-[NetworkServiceRecordsList.png]:images/NetworkServiceRecordsList.png
+[NetworkServiceRecordsList]:images/NetworkServiceRecordsList.png
-[NSRinfo.png]:images/NSRinfo.png
+[NSRinfo]:images/NSRinfo.png
-[VNFRecordInformation.png]:images/VNFRecordInformation.png
+[VNFRecordInformation]:images/VNFRecordInformation.png